cloudjerry-14/Terraform/README.md

 # LearnTerraform

-This repository has resources where you can learn creating infrastructure using terraform and build some cool projects.
+This repository has resources and code snippets which can help you learn creating infrastructure using terraform and build some cool projects.